direktiv/function-builder/docs/README.md

 ## Quickstart

-The initial `init` and `gen` steps are already creating a working demo service.
-To quickly test how that service builder works run the following commands in an empty folder:
+The initial `prepare` and `gen` steps are already creating a working demo service.
+To test the service builder functionality download the service builder from the Github release page and run the following commands:

 ```
 # creates dockerfile, run.sh, swagger.yaml, go.mod